Machy8/docker-nginx-proxy-server/README.md

+This repo is a simple proxy server you can run in Docker.

 ## Example
-I would recommend to use docker-compose.yml for the next steps
+I would recommend to use docker-compose.yml in your project for the next steps .

 - Clone this repo whether you want
 - Edit your hosts file
 ````
 127.0.0.1 localhost